openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/07-webhooks.md

 You can also see the webhooks in the OpenShift Web Console by going to **Build &rarr; Pipelines** , clicking on the pipeline and going to the **Configurations** tab.

-Copy the Generic webhook url which you will need in the next steps.
+Copy the **Generic Webhook URL** which you will need in the next steps.

 Go to Gogs browser tab and then your **inventory-wildfly-swarm** Git repository, then click on **Settings**: